rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 ---
 title: HAProxy-Apache-LXD
 author: Steven Spencer
+contributors: Ezequiel Bruni
 ---
 # HAProxy Load Balancing Apache using LXD Containers

 ## Introduction

 HAProxy stands for "High Availability Proxy."
-This proxy can sit in front of any TCP application, but it is often used to act as a load-balancer between multiple instances of a website.
+This proxy can sit in front of any TCP application (such as web servers), but it is often used to act as a load-balancer between multiple instances of a website.

 There might be a number of reasons for doing this.
-If you have a website that is being hit hard, adding another instance of that same website and placing HAProxy in front of both, allows you to distribute traffic between instances.
+If you have a website that is being hit hard — adding another instance of that same website and placing HAProxy in front of both — allows you to distribute traffic between instances.
 Another reason might be to be able to update content on a website without any down time.
 HAProxy can also help mitigate DOS and DDOS attacks.

 This guide is going to explore using HAProxy using two website instances, and load-balancing with round robin rotation, on the same LXD host.
 This might be a perfectly fine solution for ensuring that updates can be performed without downtime.

-If your problem is website performance, you may need to distribute your multiple sites across actual bare metal or between multiple LXD hosts.
+If your problem is website performance, however, you may need to distribute your multiple sites across actual bare metal or between multiple LXD hosts.
 It is certainly possible to do all of this on bare metal without using LXD at all, however LXD offers great flexibility and performance, plus it is great to use for lab testing.

 ## Prerequisites and Assumptions

 * Complete comfort at the command line on a Linux machine
 * Experience with a command line editor (we are using `vim` here)
 * Experience with `crontab`
 * Knowledge of LXD.
 For more information, you may want to consult the [LXD Server](https://docs.rockylinux.org/guides/containers/lxd_server) document.
 It is perfectly fine to install LXD on a laptop or workstation as well without doing the full-blown server install.
-This document is being written with a lab machine that is running LXD, but is not set up as a full server as the referenced document uses.
+This document is being written with a lab machine that is running LXD, but is not set up as a full server as the document linked above uses.
 * Some knowledge on installing, configuring, and using web servers.
 * We will assume that LXD is already installed and ready to create containers.